• Skip to content

 Events and churches have long gone hand-in-hand because church families enjoy spending time together and often seek out ways to gather as a group.
 Efficient church event planning helps make these gatherings memorable!

-So whether it is the annual children’s vacation bible school, church picnic or a church anniversary celebration – having a template for church event planning is crucial to facilitating great church events.
+So whether it is the annual children’s vacation Bible school, church picnic, or church anniversary celebration, having a template for church event planning is crucial to facilitating great church events.

-Most events entail the same planning elements.
-An event planning template can help the team think through the event details.
+Most events involve the same planning elements.
+An event planning template can help the team consider the event details.

-Once that template is laid out, event planning can be streamlined, efficient and fun!
+Once that template is laid out, event planning can be streamlined, efficient,t and fun!

 10 Elements Of Planning A Church Event